-from an Aesthetic Realism public seminar, with a discussion of the life & work of 19th century educator Elizabeth Palmer Peabody—founder of the American kindergarten
+from an Aesthetic Realism public seminar, with a discussion of the life & work of the 19th century educator who founded the American kindergarten

 By the age of 19, though I tried to convince myself I was a kind person, I knew I wasn’t; inside, I felt mean and selfish, and I didn’t think that could ever change.
 Then, to my everlasting gratitude, I met and began to study Aesthetic Realism in consultations.
 Eli Siegel defined kindness as “that in a self which wants other things to be rightly pleased,” and he continues: “A person is kind who feels a sense of likeness to other things: who accepts accurately his relation to other things.”

 My life changed—dramatically and beautifully—when I began to see my kinship with other people.
 I also learned that what stopped me from being kind was the false way I went after taking care of myself—through contempt.
 Mr. Siegel described contempt as “a danger [in] every individual…to think that one’s own individuality will flourish, …be more important, through not caring for what is not [one]self.”

 I thought it was smart to show how little things mattered to me, but I was lonely.
 Through criticism of my contempt, beginning in consultations, and encouragement of my desire to be fair, I am more the person I hope to be: one who is kinder—including in the work I’m so proud of as a high school English teacher using the Aesthetic Realism teaching method.
 My gratitude for this is immense.